Saturday, January 2, 2021

 Yes.
 She's definitely outstanding!

-The February, 1941, issue of Cosmopolitan Magazine, with cover art by Bradshaw Crandall.
+The February, 1941, issue of Cosmopolitan Magazine.
+The cover art, a pastel on board, was produced by Bradshaw Crandell.

 Of course, we all have to get to the slopes before we can actually ski, but this sure beats driving a car up I-70!